loneeps/Wave-Executor/README.md

 🔏 Attaching tutorial 🔏:

-- Run roblox from browser or microsoft store..
+1) Open roblox from browser or microsoft store..
-- Join a game (Any game)
+2) Join a game (Any game)
-- Attach from the button bottom left
+3) Attach from the button bottom left
-- Paste / Search your script.‎
+4) Paste / Search your script.
-‎

 5) Have fun!😁

+ # License
+ By downloading this, you agree to the Apache-2.0 license and that you're not allowed to sell this repository or any code from this repository.
+For more info see http://www.apache.org/licenses/.